Skip to main content

 About Codo del Pozuzo

 Codo del Pozuzo is a regional conservation area in the Huanuco department of central Peru, protecting 10,453 hectares of cloud forests and humid montane forests in the district of Codo del Pozuzo, Puerto Inca province.
-Established in 2022, it is the second regional conservation area in Huanuco following Bosque Montano de Carpish.
-Spanning an altitudinal range of approximately 1,370 to 2,440 meters above sea level, the area is strategically situated at the headwaters of the Sungaroyacu and Pozuzo rivers, making it critical for water resource conservation for the 5,000 inhabitants of Codo del Pozuzo and nine neighboring communities.
+Established on July 24, 2021, through Supreme Decree No. 014-2021-MINAM, it is the second regional conservation area in Huanuco following Bosque Montano de Carpish.
+[1] The area is strategically situated at the headwaters of the Sungaroyacu and Chorropampa rivers, making it critical for water resource conservation for more than 5,000 inhabitants of Codo del Pozuzo and nine neighboring communities.
+[2] The conservation area also lies in proximity to the Kakataibo Indigenous Reserve, providing additional ecological and cultural significance to this remote area of central Peru.

 Wildlife Ecosystems

-The cloud forests and montane forests of Codo del Pozuzo support a remarkable diversity of fauna, with 46 mammal species, 43 bird species, 11 reptile species, and 8 amphibian species documented within its boundaries.
+The cloud forests and montane forests of Codo del Pozuzo support a diverse fauna adapted to the montane conditions of central Peru.
 Among the most significant residents is the Andean bear (Tremarctos ornatus), South America's only bear species and a flagship species for Andean conservation.
-The Colombian red howler monkey (Alouatta seniculus) inhabits the forest canopy, and jaguars (Panthera onca) have been recorded in the more remote areas.
-The area's position in the cloud forest transition zone between highlands and lowlands creates conditions that support species from both Andean and Amazonian faunal communities.
+Other documented mammals include the Colombian red howler monkey (Alouatta seniculus), the jaguar (Panthera onca), white-lipped peccary, collared peccary, and woolly monkey.
+[1] The area's position in the cloud forest transition zone between highlands and lowlands creates conditions that support species from both Andean and Amazonian faunal communities.
+The golden-backed mountain tanager is among endemic bird species noted in the area.

 Flora Ecosystems

-The conservation area protects over 120 documented plant species distributed across cloud forest and humid montane forest ecosystems.
-The forest canopy is characterized by trees draped in mosses, lichens, and epiphytes that capture moisture from the persistent cloud cover, creating a lush, layered ecosystem.
+The conservation area protects cloud forest and humid montane forest ecosystems with their characteristic diversity of epiphytic plants, mosses, lichens, and ferns that capitalize on the persistent cloud cover.
+The forest canopy is characterized by trees draped in mosses and epiphytes that capture moisture from the frequent cloud immersion, creating a lush, layered ecosystem.
 Tree ferns are prominent in the understory, their graceful fronds creating a prehistoric atmosphere beneath the canopy.
-Orchids, bromeliads, and other epiphytic plants thrive in the humid conditions, with many species yet to be formally described by botanists, reflecting the relatively unexplored nature of these forests.
+Orchids and bromeliads thrive in the humid conditions, with many aspects of the flora still being documented in this relatively understudied cloud forest system.

 Geology